top of page

 News Flash No. 07/2022

-Subject: Extension of exemption to promote stable youth employment, for women's employment and Decontribution South
+Subject: Extension of the exemption to promote stable youth employment, female employment, and social security contribution relief in southern Italy

 Therefore, until June 30, 2022:

-Subscribe to studiopiceci.com to continue reading these exclusive posts.
+Sign up to studiopiceci.it to continue reading these exclusive posts.

 Show all